-SIJ classification may only be granted upon the consent of the Secretary of the Department of Homeland Security (DHS), through U.S. Citizenship and Immigration Services (USCIS), when the petitioner meets all other eligibility criteria and establishes that the request for SIJ classification is bona fide, which requires the petitioner to establish that a primary reason the required juvenile court determinations were sought was to obtain relief from parental abuse, neglect, abandonment, or a similar basis under State law.
+SIJ classification may only be granted upon the consent of the Secretary of the Department of Homeland Security (DHS), through USCIS, when the petitioner meets all other eligibility criteria and establishes that the request for SIJ classification is bona fide, which requires the petitioner to establish that a primary reason the required juvenile court determinations were sought was to obtain relief from parental abuse, neglect, abandonment, or a similar basis under State law.
 Section 101(a)(27)(J)(i)-(iii) of the Act; 8 C.F.R. § 204.11(b)(5).

-In this case, the Director denied the SIJ petition, concluding that the Petitioner had not established that the state court issued its orders pursuant to its jurisdiction over the Petitioner as a juvenile under Iowa law.
+In this case, the Director denied the SIJ petition, finding that the Petitioner had not established that he was under the age of 21 at the time of filing, and that USCIS consent was not warranted because the record contained inconsistencies as to the Petitioner's date of birth and the record did not establish the factual basis for the state court's best interest determination.
 However, we are not reaching the Petitioner's arguments on appeal regarding the Director's determination that because the Petitioner has not addressed or overcome the derogatory evidence in the record, as set forth in our NOID, indicating that the Petitioner is otherwise statutorily ineligible for special immigrant juvenile (SIJ) classification.
-Specifically, the Petitioner's administrative record includes a copy of a document titled Resistance to DHS Motion to Terminate and Motion to Continue or Administratively Close that he filed in June 2022 during his removal proceedings before the immigration court and within which he acknowledged being married.
-Moreover, USCIS records show that the Petitioner is the beneficiary of a pending Form I-130, Petition for Alien Relative, filed on his behalf as the spouse of a lawful permanent resident in April 2022.
-We issued the NOID informing the Petitioner of the derogatory information showing that he is married and therefore no longer eligible for SIJ classification.
+Specifically, USCIS records show that the Petitioner is the beneficiary of a pending Form I-130, Petition for Alien Relative, filed on his behalf as the spouse of a U.S. citizen in June 2022.
+We issued the NOID informing the Petitioner of the derogatory information showing that he is married and therefore not eligible for SIJ classification.
 Section 101(a)(27)(J) of the Act; 8 C.F.R. § 204.11(b).
 In the NOID, we advised the Petitioner of our intent to dismiss the case and offered him the opportunity to respond and submit additional evidence to rebut this information and establish his eligibility for SIJ classification.
 8 C.F.R. § 103.2(b)(16)(i).
 The record does not reflect that we have received a response from the Petitioner.
 Accordingly, we will dismiss the Petitioner's appeal as abandoned.
 See 8 C.F.R. § 103.2(b)(13)(i) (discussing effects for failing to respond to a NOID).